 I pour a third cup.
 I pass them steaming around the room.

 The president is onscreen, talking about bureaucracy.
 This has not changed.
 There are men and women standing behind him.
-The American flag hidden from view.
+The American flag in the corner.
 The voice of the president is loud and bold and no one thinks twice about it.
 The last president had a softer voice.
 But we go back and forth: One and then the other.
 Loud, soft.
 Violent, peaceful.
 Right, wrong.
 We go back and forth as people, and we can never really decide what we want.

-We wanted to be better, and to grow.
-So many of us thought that maybe, just maybe, people could be (or already were) better than they are.
-That progress was an inherent piece of humanity, and that someday we would shed the chains of petty self-righteousness and finally move forward.
-That the general populace placated by television and still thinking with their stomachs would someday realize that it is their minds that will save them and nothing else.
+We wanted to be better, and to grow, as people and as a society.
+So many of us thought that maybe people could be (or already were) better than they are; that progress was an inherent piece of humanity, that someday we would shed the chains of petty self-righteousness and finally move forward together, and that the general populace placated by television and still thinking with their stomachs would someday realize that it is their minds that will save them and nothing else.

 Anarchy is a beautiful thought, perhaps, for a species other than ours.